Mandelag/util/AGSMSLayerDownloader/README.md

     2. Make sure you can run `python` in your command line terminal

 2. Install `requests` library (http://python-requests.org/)
-    1. Type `pip requests` in your command line terminal
+    1. Type `pip install requests` in your command line terminal

 3. Run `python downloader.py [MapServer Layer URL] [chunk size]` in your command line terminal
     - Chunk size refers to the number of feature(s) we want to download at each request.